stvngrcia/holbertonschool-low_level_programming-2018/0x07-recursion/README.md

 + _print_rev_recursion - pritns a  reversed string
 + _strlen_recursion - Calculates the length of a string
 + factorial - Calculating the factorial of a n number
++ _pow_recursion - Calculates the power of a function